Keto French Silk Pie (the BEST Chocolate Pie)

 - Into a clean bowl place chocolate into mixer bowl, chop 10 sec/speed 9.

 - Insert butterfly.
 Add eggs, half of the sweetener, vanilla extract and coffee to chocolate.
 Mix 5 min/90℃/speed 4.
 Pour into a bowl and allow to completely cool before adding in the remaining ingredients.
 (See Note 5)

 - Place the butter and remaining sweetener into mixer bowl and mix for 10 sec/speed 5.
 Scrape down the sides of the bowl.

 - Insert Butterfly.
 Set Thermomix® to 1 min/speed 4/MC off.
 Slowly pour cooled chocolate mixture into mixer.

 - Gently fold chocolate mixture into reserved thickened cream.
 Pour into pie shell. (mixture is very runny).
 Chill for 4-5 hours or until set.

 - After pie has chilled.
 Whip cream for topping.
 Insert butterfly.
 Add cream and vanilla and whip cream until thick speed 3/MC off.
 Just watch through lid and turn off once thickened.
 Spoon cream onto the pie and garnish with shaved chocolate.
 Serve.

-- Coffee can be replaces with 1-2 teaspoons coffee extract.
+- Coffee can be replaced with 1-2 teaspoons coffee extract.
 Just add to personal taste.
 Alternatively mix 1-2 tablespoons of instant coffee in 1-2 tablespoons of boiling water and then add to pie mixture.
-If you do not like coffee you can leave out and/or add any extract of choice e.g. orange or rum extract.
+If you do not like coffee, you can leave out and/or add any extract of choice e.g. orange or rum extract.

-- Pie will keep in the fridge for up to 3 days.
+- The pie will keep in the fridge for up to 3 days.